-Programmers use abstractions all the time.
-The source code written in programming language is an abstraction of the machine language.
-From machine language to object-oriented programming, layers of abstractions have accumulated like geological strata.
-Every generation of SW architects and programmers uses it's era's programming languages and tools to build programs of the next generation.
-Each architecture and programming language used reflects a relevant abstraction, and usually the type and quality of the abstraction implies the complexity of problems we are able to solve.
-For example, a procedural language provides an abstraction of an underlying machine language.
-Building on the object-oriented distributed paradigm is the Federated Service Object-Oriented (FSOO) paradigm exemplified by the Jini architecture [12] in which the network objects come together on the fly to play their predefined roles.
-In the Service-ORiented Computing EnviRonmet (SORCER) developed at Texas Tech University [25], a service provider is a remote object that accepts network requests - called exertions-from service requestors to execute an item of work.
-While conventional objects encapsulate data and operations, exertions encapsulate data, operations, and control strategy.
-An exertion can federate on multiple hosts according to its control strategy.
+Building on the object-oriented distributed paradigm is the Federated Service Object-Oriented (FSOO) paradigm exemplified by the Jini architecture [13] in which the network objects come together on the fly to play their predefined roles.
+In the Service-ORiented Computing EnviRonmet (SORCER) developed at Texas Tech University [33], a service provider is a remote object that accepts network requests-called exertions-from service requestors to execute an elementary item of work called a service task or a composite item of work called a service job.
+An exertion, either a task or job, can federate on multiple hosts according to its encapsulated data, operations, and control strategy.